We provide focused professional learning and support for individuals, small groups, or departments.

 If you would like feedback or recommendations on your teaching that is separate from, or supplements, regular evaluation processes, Chris Odato, Coordinator of Instructional Development, is available to conduct informal class observations.
 We will meet before the observation to discuss your goals and focus for the observation and meet again afterward to discuss feedback and recommendations based on your needs and interests.
 Student feedback sessions are an effective way to collect anonymous mid-semester feedback from students that you can put to use immediately rather than waiting for end-of-semester evaluations.
 Chris will arrange to visit your class for 20-30 minutes while you step out, and facilitates a conversation with the students about what aspects of the class are more and less effective.
 You then meet with to discuss the anonymized feedback and brainstorm ways to apply it.
 These services are confidential and work well in combination with individual consultations.

 As an instructor, I look for ways to improve my class organization and engage students.
 I am so thankful Chris has been available to provide individual help every time I needed.
 One example was identifying the lack of clarity in the objectives for my assignments.
 I now see how with clear objectives, students are not only less confused but also better understand how their work is part of a learning process, and they engage more with their assignments.

 Customized Workshops or Presentations

-Departments or other groups with shared interests or challenges are encouraged to collaborate with Faculty Enrichment to organize workshops or other presentations related to teaching and learning.
+Departments or other groups with shared interests or challenges are encouraged to collaborate with Collaborative staff to organize workshops or other presentations related to teaching and learning.
 Topics, time, and location can be tailored to your specific needs.

-In the course of his work with Keene State College faculty, Faculty Enrichment’s Instructional Consultant often creates resources and curates collections of resources available online in response to faculty needs or requests.
+Faculty Enrichment creates resources and curates collections of resources available online in response to faculty needs or requests.
 We make these resources available online so that other faculty can benefit from them.
 Visit our Resources site here.